Battle For Mosul: Iraqi Forces Make Significant Gains Against ISIS

 This is considered to be a significant advancement on the part of the Iraqi military more than three months after the battle for the control of Mosul started back in October 2016.
 While the Iraqi military was able to make significant initial gains, ISIS forces were able to keep control of the core areas of the city more than three months into the battle.
 However, following Friday’s developments, there is a possibility of Iraqi forces being able to speed up the process of regaining complete control of Mosul in the days to come.
 Nearly four months into the battle for Mosul, counterterror forces of the Iraqi military reached the east bank of the Tigris river for the first time since the start of the operations back in October last year.
 This was also the first time Iraqi forces reached deep into Mosul after they were driven out of the city by attacking ISIS fighters back in 2014.

 According to experts, this new phase in the battle for Mosul has progressed faster than expected.
 They attribute the increase in pace in advancements owing to the fact that the Iraqi army received renewed support from the Iraqi Federal Police.
-In fact, it is now believed that the anti-ISIS coalition fighting in Mosul include Iraqi counterterrorism forces, Kurdish Peshmerga fighters, and Shiite paramilitary forces.
+In fact, it is now believed that the anti-ISIS coalition fighting in Mosul includes Iraqi counterterrorism forces, Kurdish Peshmerga fighters, and Shiite paramilitary forces.

 As for the government buildings that fell into the control of Iraqi forces, it is now believed that the buildings were used as killing fields by the ISIS.
 Iraqi forces also discovered a factory that was reportedly used by the ISIS to make chemical and toxic material in explosives.
 This facility was discovered on Friday at an area known as al-Bir, located about 45 kilometers (27 miles) south of Mosul.
 While it is not known whether the factory made chemical weapons, Iraqi officials have said that the ISIS has used chemical weapons such as mustard gas in the past.